Year 6

 Welcome to our Year 6 class page!

-Miss Halton will continue to teach Year 6 on Mondays, Tuesdays and Wednesday afternoons and Miss Jarman will teach on Wednesday mornings, Thursdays and Fridays.
+Mrs Olphin will teach Year 6 on Mondays, Tuesdays and Wednesdays and Miss Jarman will teach on Wednesday mornings, Thursdays and Fridays.
 Mrs Radley will be supporting the learning in Year 6 throughout the week.

-Alongside these interesting and engaging units of work, we’ll also be challenging our musical abilities during our weekly music sessions on Mondays and perfecting our Spanish on Wednesdays.
+Alongside these interesting and engaging units of work, we’ll also be continuing to challenge our musical abilities during our weekly music sessions on Mondays and perfecting our Spanish on Thursdays.

 Some key information: